Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 - Finally, WPChat redirects them to a support agent, and their contact information is saved.

-Notice what just happened — the visitor arrived at your live chat already knowing your pricing, already interested, and already having chosen to reach out.
+Notice what just happened?
+The visitor arrived at your live chat already knowing your pricing, already interested, and already having chosen to reach out.

 Why Warmer Visitors Convert Into Leads More Easily